Somalia - JIPS - Joint IDP Profiling Service

 Key outputs this far:

-• Summary article and report from the joint workshop held in Mogadishu on 25-26 October 2023 (coming soon)
+• Summary report from the joint workshop held in Mogadishu on 25-26 October 2023

 Partners

-• International Community: the UN Resident and Humanitarian Coordinator’s Office (RCO), the International Organization for Migration (IOM), the Regional Durable Solutions Secretariat (ReDSS), the UN Development Programme (UNDP), UN Refugee Agency (UNHCR).
-UN Population Fund (UNFPA), Danish Refugee Council (DRC).
+• International Community: the UN Resident and Humanitarian Coordinator’s Office (RCO); the International Organization for Migration (IOM); the Joint Internal Displacement Profiling Service (JIPS); the Regional Durable Solutions Secretariat (ReDSS); the UN Development Programme (UNDP); UN Refugee Agency (UNHCR); UN Population Fund (UNFPA); Danish Refugee Council (DRC).

 Highlights